jpace/ijdk/README.md

 # Usage

-IJDK has a very expansive (but growing) library for Java I/O and collections, as an alternative to the JDK.
+IJDK has a very expansive (and growing) library for Java I/O and collections, as an alternative to the JDK.
 IJDK is mostly inspired by Ruby, and parallels Ruby classes (such as Map/Hash and List/Array) closely, usually moreso than it does the Apache Commons and Guava libraries.